What is Internal Auditing?

-One of the most important professional roles that accountants play in the workplace is that of an organization's internal auditor.
+One of the most important professional roles that accountants fill in the workplace is that of an organization's auditor positions.

-Internal auditors play a key role in maintaining the financial health of both privately and publicly owned companies.
+Those with proficiency in this specialty and/or internal auditing experience and qualifications play a key role in maintaining the financial health of both privately and publicly owned companies on national, international, and global levels.
 They make sure that businesses are efficiently using their funds, while checking for signs of fraud, waste, and mismanagement.
 Auditors hold companies fiscally accountable while protecting the investments of owners and shareholders.

 Internal audits are often regularly performed on a monthly, quarterly, or yearly basis, depending on the needs of each business.